microsoftgraph/msgraph-sdk-powershell/src/Education/beta/examples/New-MgBetaEducationClass.md

 New-MgBetaEducationClass -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaEducationClass Cmdlet.
+This example shows how to use the New-MgBetaEducationClass Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).